Nicokkam/Python-Learning/README.md

 # Python-Learning

-### This is my Python folder with all projects that I programed when I was learning!
+### This is my Python folder with some of the basic projects that I programed when I was learning!